braze-inc/braze-docs/_docs/_api/endpoints/export/purchases/get_number_of_purchases.md

 /purchases/quantity_series
 {% endapimethod %}

-> Use this endpoint to return the number of purchases made within a specific time.
+> Use this endpoint to return the total number of purchases in your app over a time range.

 ## Rate limit